North Korea shows Kim Jong Un examining a military spy satellite that may be launched soon

-SEOUL, South Korea -- North Korean leader Kim Jong Un examined a finished military spy satellite, which his country is expected to launch soon, during a visit to his country's aerospace agency where he described space-based reconnaissance as crucial for countering the U.S. and South Korea.
+SEOUL, South Korea -- North Korean leader Kim Jong Un examined a finished military spy satellite, which his country is expected to launch soon, during a visit to an aerospace facility where he described space-based reconnaissance as crucial for countering the U.S. and South Korea.

 Kim during Tuesday’s visit approved an unspecified “future action plan” in preparations for launching the satellite, North Korea’s official Korean Central News Agency said Wednesday.
 North Korea hasn't disclosed a target date for the launch, which some analysts say may be in the next few weeks.